Anthropic Shipped the Runtime. Who Ships the Governance?

 The NIST NCCoE concept paper, whose comment period closed April 2, 2026, asks the foundational question: how should organizations attribute actions taken by software agents to the legal persons responsible for deploying them?10 Managed Agents provides API-key authentication and scoped permissions.
 It does not provide attribution from the runtime identity to a real-world human who authorized the deployment and is accountable for its outcomes.

 Van Loon v.
 Department of the Treasury, 122 F.4th 549 (5th Cir.
-2024), held that immutable smart contracts are not “property” under IEEPA --- but the Fifth Circuit drew that line precisely to leave “the rogue persons and entities who abuse it” within OFAC’s reach.15 OFAC civil-penalty liability operates on a strict-liability standard under 50 U.S.C. § 1705 and 31 CFR Part 501: a deployer whose agent transacts with a sanctioned counterparty faces civil exposure regardless of whether the deployer knew the counterparty was blocked.16 The NIST concept paper frames the problem precisely: organizations need solutions for “identification, authorization, auditing and non-repudiation of AI agents, as well as controls to prevent and mitigate prompt injection techniques.”10 Financial institutions solved the identity problem for human customers decades ago with CIP.
+2024), held that immutable smart contracts are not “property” under IEEPA because they “are not ownable, not contracts, and not services”---accepting plaintiffs’ framing that the Act targets “the rogue persons and entities who abuse [the software],” not the open-source code itself.15 OFAC civil-penalty liability under 50 U.S.C. § 1705 attaches without proof of knowledge: the civil sub-provision contains no mens rea element, and OFAC’s enforcement guidelines treat violation-finding as a separate determination from awareness, which factors into penalty severity.
+A deployer whose agent transacts with a sanctioned counterparty faces civil exposure even where the deployer did not know the counterparty was blocked.16 The NIST concept paper frames the problem precisely: organizations need solutions for “identification, authorization, auditing and non-repudiation of AI agents, as well as controls to prevent and mitigate prompt injection techniques.”10 Financial institutions solved the identity problem for human customers decades ago with CIP.
 The agent identity problem is structurally identical, and the standards work is underway.

 If you cannot trace every action taken inside your Managed Agents sessions back to a named human at your company who authorized the deployment, KYA-ID is open.